enkidevs/curriculum/lua/roblox-studio/properties-ii/color-ii.md

 ## Content

 Why are there two color properties you may ask?
-Well, `BrickColor` is used for specific color names, whereas `Colors` follows RGB!
+Well, `BrickColor` is used for specific color names, whereas `Color`s follows RGB!

 But doesn't BrickColor also do RGB?
 Yes, but Color has a nifty extension where **you can use a color tool**.
 This is not only convenient, but it *automatically converts the 255 RGB values into values from 0 to 1*.